 How to comply

-This Code of Conduct will not only help in making our school a safer environment for children, it will also reduce the risk that staff will be unjustly accused of unprofessional or abusive conduct.
+This Code will not only help in making our school a safer environment for children, it will also reduce the risk that staff will be unjustly accused of unprofessional or abusive conduct.

 As the school has a duty of care to its students, the expectation and understanding is that all staff and students will act in the best interests of the students and that the welfare and safety of students will be of paramount concern.
-All interactions therefore should be transparent and meet the principles of the Code of Conduct.
+All interactions therefore should be transparent and meet the principles of the Code.

-This Code of Conduct is intended to provide staff and community members with guidance as to the expected behaviours of all staff, practicum students, visitors, volunteers and contractors engaged by Christ Church Grammar School.
+This Code is intended to provide stakeholder/s with guidance as to the expected behaviours of all stakeholders engaged by Christ Church Grammar School.

-Staff are expected to behave in a manner which promotes the safeguarding role of the school, in a manner which is in accord with school expectations, professional expectations and best practice of the teaching profession, as well as the expected norms of our community.
-You must be fully aware that your actions will be subject to appropriate scrutiny by other staff and by the community and you must be prepared to give an account of your behaviours to leadership when requested.
+Stakeholders are expected to behave in a manner which promotes the safeguarding role of the school, in a manner which is in accord with school expectations, professional expectations and best practice of the teaching profession, as well as the expected norms of our community.
+You must be fully aware that your actions will be subject to appropriate scrutiny by other stakeholders and you must be prepared to give an account of your behaviours to leadership when requested.

-Any staff member who is unsure about appropriate boundaries in a particular circumstance or must act contrary to either specific or implied boundaries, must consult as early as possible with their line manager to discuss the possible breaches.
-If a breach inadvertently occurs the staff member must bring it to the attention of senior management immediately.
+Any stakeholder who is unsure about appropriate boundaries in a particular circumstance or must act contrary to either specific or implied boundaries, must consult as early as possible with their line manager to discuss the possible breaches.
+If a breach inadvertently occurs, the stakeholder/s must bring it to the attention of senior management immediately.

-Staff are responsible for their own actions and should avoid any conduct which might be construed by a reasonable person as inappropriate.
+Stakeholders are responsible for their own actions and should avoid any conduct which might be construed, by a reasonable person, as inappropriate.

-Nothing in this Code should be taken to limit the circumstances in which the school may take disciplinary action in respect of an employee.
+Nothing in this Code should be taken to limit the circumstances in which the school may take disciplinary action in respect of a stakeholder.

 This Code is not intended to be contractual in nature and does not impose any contractual obligations on the School.
 The School reserves the right at its sole discretion to vary or cancel this Code at any time.

-As a School employee, you hold a position of trust and are accountable for your actions.
+As a stakeholder, you hold a position of trust and are accountable for your actions.

-All alleged breaches of the Staff Code of Conduct will be subject to scrutiny and if substantiated staff may be warned, suspended or have employment terminated.
-If the breach is considered to be grooming, the school is obliged to report this to the Director General of the Department of Education as a critical incident, via the appropriate notification form.
+All alleged breaches of this Code will be subject to scrutiny and if substantiated the stakeholder may be warned, suspended or have employment terminated.
+If the breach is considered to be grooming, the school is obliged to report this to the Department of Communities – Child Protection and Family Support, and the Director General of the Department of Education as a critical incident, via the appropriate notification form.
 Any potentially illegal activity will be reported to the Police and appropriate actions will be taken by the senior management.